Timber cladding, also known as weatherboarding, can provide an attractive, lasting and durable finish to both internal and external projects.

 In need of timber for internal cladding?
 No problem, we provide popular timber cladding supplies such as American White Oak and Meranti planks.

 Searching for wooden supplies for an external cladding project?
-Look no further than our extensive range of timber cladding products, including everything from Siberian Larch and Western Red Ceder cladding boards to Thermowood Radiata Pine and Thermowood Redwood.
+Look no further than our extensive range of timber cladding products, including everything from British Larch and Western Red Cedar cladding boards to Thermowood Radiata Pine and Thermowood Redwood.
 We also stock a variety of hardwood and softwood cladding products, as well as composite cladding, shingles and shakes.

 When you choose to get your timber cladding supplies with International Timber, you’ll receive a specialist service that you won’t get from any other timber cladding supplier.
 Our team has the knowledge and expertise to help you select the right products for your project.